How Much Does a Solar Battery Storage System Cost (And Is It Worth It?)

-Types of Solar Batteries
+What Types of Solar Batteries Are There?

 - RV/ Marine Solar batteries – Marine solar batteries are suitable for smaller systems and are used for boats and by people who own RV’s.
 In addition, these types of solar batteries work best when no other form of electricity can be produced, due to their lower capacity for continuous service.

 - Gel – As opposed to the flooded type, sealed gel batteries have no vents and do not release gases.
-Because of this, venting is not important and these batteries can be used indoors without any risks The advantage of this is that the battery will have a more constant temperature indoors, leading to an increase in the maintenance, and therefore performing better than the flooded type.
+Because of this, venting is not important and these batteries can be used indoors without any risks The advantage of this is that the battery will have a more constant temperature indoors, leading to an increase in maintenance, and therefore performing better than the flooded type.

 - Absorbed Glass Mat batteries (AGM) – A glass mat is used between the plates to hold the electrolyte.
 These type of batteries are leak proof which means that they do not release gas when charging.
-In addition to this, Glass Mat batteries also have a superior performance, making them the best types of batteries.
+In addition to this, Glass Mat batteries also have superior performance, making them the best types of batteries.
 They have all the advantages of the sealed gel types but are of higher quality.
 Other advantages include the fact that they maintain voltage better, they self-discharge slower and finally they last longer.
 Of course, their superiority does mean that they are the most expensive out of the four types.

 What Is the Lifespan of a Solar Battery?